harlantwood/Enlightened_Structure/Software_Zero_Architecture/index.md

 ---
-title: Software Zero - Minimum Viable Product
+title: "Software Zero ::: Technical Architecture"
 author: Harlan Knight Wood, Jack Senechal, Travis Wellman
 layout: post
 ---

-We are organizing all of our development efforts around the launching of "[Software Zero][]" -- the minimum viable slice of massively parallel creative collaboration.
+We are organizing our development efforts around the launching of "[Software Zero][]" -- the minimum viable slice of massively parallel creative collaboration.

 What we are building:

- * A foundation for the full systems -- we have in mind the full-blown vision, and we want to do steps towards that.
+ * Composed of thin components which communicate over well-defined HTTP interfaces
- * Composed of thin components which communicate over well-defined HTTP interfaces.
+ * The MVP must be compelling: people want to use it, and keep coming back
- * The MVP must be compelling: people want to use it, and keep coming back.
+ * Building on existing components where they exist

 Assumptions
 ===========

 Publishing
-  : People publish their websites however they choose, eg Wordpress, wikis, Jekyll, etc.
+  : People publish their content however they choose, eg blogs, wikis, Google Docs, etc.

 NodeCollective
 ==============